crossplane/oam-kubernetes-runtime/examples/component-versioning/component-mutable.md

 ## Note

-In this case, we use ContainerizedWorkload as example, for any other kind of workload, they are the same.
+In this case, we use ContainerizedWorkload as an example.
+The general rule applies to any type of workload.